neverett/neverett.github.io/portfolio.md

 #### Procedural content

-Procedural content answers the question "How do I…?" and is often titled "Doing [X]" to make it clear what action will be accomplished if you follow the steps in the article.
+Procedural content answers the question "How do I…?" and is often titled "[Do]ing [X]" to make it clear what action will be accomplished if you follow the steps in the article.
 An example of procedural content I have written is "Creating and publishing private packages".

 <img width="1061" src="https://github-production-user-asset-6210df.s3.amazonaws.com/417209/264485969-ba97cee5-9ab2-4827-956f-74405e02292f.jpg">